Dendro-X0/opendeploy-cli-docs-site/src/content/opendeploy/commands.md

 - With `--json`, prints a final summary.
 For Netlify, `{ ok, provider, target, mode: 'prepare-only'|'deploy', projectId?, siteId?, siteName?, publishDir?, logsUrl?, recommend?, final: true }`.
 - With `--dry-run`, prints `{ ok: true, mode: 'dry-run', cmd, final: true }` and exits before syncing/deploying.

+### Troubleshooting and Logs

+Use these options to ensure reliable logs and summaries in both success and failure cases:

+- `--capture`
+  - Writes JSON and NDJSON outputs to `./.artifacts/` by default.
+  - In `--ci`, capture is enabled automatically if sinks are not already configured.
+- `--ndjson`
+  - Streams provider output and events as one-line JSON objects.
+Events include:
+  - `stdout` and `stderr`: provider output (truncated per-line to keep logs compact)
+  - `logs`: dashboard/inspect URL (`logsUrl`) as soon as it’s detected
+  - `done`: emitted at the end with `{ ok: true|false }`
+- `--summary-only`
+  - Suppresses intermediate JSON and prints only final summary objects (`{ final: true }`).
+- `--show-logs`
+  - Also echoes provider stdout/stderr lines during the run in human mode (non‑JSON).
+- `--timeout <seconds>`
+  - Aborts the provider subprocess after N seconds and emits a final summary (with a reason).
+  - Defaults to no timeout locally; in `--ci` the default is 900 seconds unless you override it.
+- Soft‑fail behavior in automation
+  - In `--ci` or `--json`, failures exit with code 0 by default so orchestrators don’t drop logs.
+  - A final JSON summary is still emitted with `ok: false` and `final: true`.
+  - Use `--soft-fail` locally to adopt the same behavior outside CI.
+- Failure summaries include helpful context
+  - `errorLogTail`: last lines of provider output to quickly surface root cause
+  - `logsUrl`: dashboard/inspect URL for the failing deploy
+  - `ciChecklist`: minimal checklist (e.g., `buildCommand`) to validate before re‑running

+Artifacts

+When `--capture` (or `--ci` with no sinks) is used, the wizard writes:

+- `.artifacts/opd-start-<timestamp>.json` — final JSON summaries
+- `.artifacts/opd-start-<timestamp>.ndjson` — streaming events (`stdout`, `stderr`, `logs`, `done`)

 NDJSON events:

 When `--ndjson` is active (or `OPD_NDJSON=1`), the wizard emits compact one-line JSON events before the final summary.
 A cross-provider logs event is emitted when a dashboard/inspect URL is available: